 - Throttle mechanism should be checked for free movement before starting engine. - Engine should be running only when pulley guard is secured in place. - Never run engine without drive belt installed.
-Running an unloaded engine can prove to be dangerous. - Never run the engine at high R.P.M. when the track of the vehicle is raised off the ground. - It can be dangerous to run engine with the cab open. - Since engine cooling is in effect only when the vehicle is in motion, it is recommended that you do not allow the engine to idle for more than brief periods.
-Prolonged idling and low speed operation may cause engine damage. - Gasoline is flammable and explosive under certain conditions.
+Running an unloaded engine can prove to be dangerous. - Never run the engine at high R.P.M. when the track of the vehicle is raised off the ground. - It can be dangerous to run engine with the cab open. - Gasoline is flammable and explosive under certain conditions.
 Always perform procedures in a well ventilated area.
 Do not smoke or allow open flames or sparks in the vicinity.
 If gasoline fumes are noticed while driving, the cause should be determined and corrected without delay. - Your snowmobile is not designed to be operated on public streets, road or highways.
-In most States and Provinces, it is considered an illegal operation. - Maintain your vehicle in top mechanical condition at all times. - Your snowmobile is not designed to be driven or operated on black top, bare earth, or other abrasive surfaces.
-On such surfaces abnormal and excessive wear of critical parts is inevitable.
+In most States and Provinces, it is considered and illegal operation. - Maintain your vehicle in top mechanical condition at all times. - Your snowmobile is not designed to be driven or operated on black top, bare earth, or other abrasive surfaces.
+On such surfaces abnormal and excessive wear of critical parts is inevitable. - Only perform procedures as detailed in this manual.
+Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures.

-- Only perform procedures as detailed in this manual.
-Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures. - Installation of other than "stock" equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
-Avoid adding on" accessories that alter the basic vehicle configuration. - The snowmobile engine can be stopped by activating the emergency cut-out or tether switches, or turning off the key. - The R.V. is designed for the driver only.
-No provisions have been made for a passenger.
+- Installation of other than "stock" equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
+Avoid adding on" accessories that alter the basic vehicle configuration. - The snowmobile engine can be stopped by activating the emergency cut-out or tether switches, or turning off the key. - On T'NT equipped with free air engine since the engine cooling is in effect only when the vehicle is in motion, it is recommended that you do not allow the engine to idle for more than brief periods.
+Prolonged idling and low speed operation may cause engine damage.